How much is Medicare Part D coverage?

 - Each plan varies in costs and the drugs it covers.

 The cost of a Medicare Part D plan varies.
-It’s all based on the monthly premiums, yearly deductibles, co-payments, costs in the coverage gap (also known as “donut hole”) and and beneficiary’s prescriptions.
+It’s all based on the monthly premiums, yearly deductibles, co-payments, costs in the coverage gap (also known as “donut hole”), and the beneficiary’s prescriptions.

 One of the biggest mistakes that many seniors make is keeping the same prescription drug plan, year-after-year, without comparing costs.
 Medicare experts agree, it’s important to compare prices and coverage every year to make sure you’re getting the very best deal for your unique situation (e.g., prescriptions, where you live, preferred pharmacy, and budget).